First Special Service Force

-The 1st Special Service Force was an elite American–Canadian commando unit in World War II, under the command of the United States Fifth Army.
+The 1st Special Service Force (FSSF) was an elite joint American–Canadian commando unit in World War II, formed by Lieutenant Colonel Robert T. Frederick of the Operations Division of the U.S. General Staff.
+During the Italian campaign of World War II, it was commanded by Frederick and attached to the United States Fifth Army.
+In August 1944, the Force was attached to 1st Airborne Task Force (commanded by then Major General Frederick) for the campaign in southern France.

 The unit was organized in 1942 and trained at Fort William Henry Harrison near Helena, Montana, in the United States.
-The Force served in the Aleutian Islands, and fought in Italy, and southern France before being disbanded in December 1944.
+The Force served in the Aleutian Islands, fought in Italy and southern France, and was disbanded in December 1944.

 The modern American and Canadian special operations forces trace their heritage to this unit.
 In 2013, the United States Congress passed a bill to award the 1st Special Service Force the Congressional Gold Medal.

-History
+Origins and development

 Background

 Geoffrey Pyke was an English journalist, educationalist, and later an inventor whose clever, but unorthodox, ideas could be difficult to implement.
-In lifestyle and appearance, he fit the common stereotype of a scientist-engineer-inventor or in British slang, a "boffin".
-This was part of the British approach in World War II, of encouraging innovative warfare methods and weapons, that was personally backed by Churchill.
+In lifestyle and appearance, he fit the common stereotype of a scientist-engineer-inventor: in British slang, a "boffin".
+This was part of the British approach to encouraging innovative warfare methods and weapons during World War II, which was personally backed by Prime Minister Winston Churchill.
 Hobart's Funnies are another example.